 Michael C. Carlos Museum, Art museum at Emory University, Atlanta, United States

-The museum traces its origins to 1876 when Emory College Museum was established in Oxford, Georgia, before relocating to Atlanta in 1919.
+The museum's origins trace back to 1876 when the Emory College Museum was founded in Oxford, Georgia.
+After relocating to Atlanta in 1919, it gradually became a comprehensive collection of artworks from various ancient cultures.

 Location: Atlanta